Key Takeaways

 - Red, swollen bite marks, sometimes with a bullseye rash (Lyme disease).

-How to Prevent Mite and Tick Infestation
+Tips to Prevent Mite Infestations

 -

-- Maintain Cleanliness: Regularly vacuum carpets, clean bedding, and reduce clutter to eliminate dust mites.
+Maintain Cleanliness: Regularly vacuum carpets, clean bedding, and reduce clutter to eliminate dust mites.

 -

-Tips to Prevent Tick Infestations:
+Tips to Prevent Tick Infestations

-- Wear Protective Clothing: When in tick-prone areas, wear long sleeves and pants, tucking pants into socks.
+Wear Protective Clothing: When in tick-prone areas, wear long sleeves and pants, tucking pants into socks.

-- Use Tick Repellents: Apply EPA-approved repellents containing DEET or permethrin.
+Use Tick Repellents: Apply EPA-approved repellents containing DEET or permethrin.

-- Check for Ticks: Thoroughly inspect yourself, pets, and children after spending time outdoors.
+Check for Ticks: Thoroughly inspect yourself, pets, and children after spending time outdoors.

-- Maintain Yard: Keep grass trimmed and remove leaf litter to reduce tick habitats.
+Maintain Yard: Keep grass trimmed and remove leaf litter to reduce tick habitats.